Codecademy/docs/content/ai/concepts/foundation-models/ai-diffusion-models.md

 The three fundamental mathematical frameworks that support the science behind diffusion models, work on the same principles of adding noise and removing it to generate new samples.

-- **DDPMs** : Denoising Diffusion Probabilistic Models (generative models mainly used to remove noise from visual or audio data).
+- **DDPMs** : Denoising Diffusion Probabilistic Models are generative models mainly used to remove noise from visual or audio data.

-- **SGMs** : Noise-Conditioned Score-Based Generative Models (can generate new samples from a given distribution.
-They work by learning an estimation score function that can estimate the log density of the target distribution).
-In english this means buiding of an estimate based on observed data of which we would like to sample.
+- **SGMs** : Noise-Conditioned Score-Based Generative Models can generate new samples from a given distribution.
+They work by learning an estimation score function that can estimate the log density of the target distribution.
+This means buiding an estimate based on observed data to be sampled.

-- **SDEs** : Stochastic Differential Equations (describe changes in random processes concerning time.
-Widely used in physics and financial markets involving random factors that significantly impact market outcomes).
+- **SDEs** : Stochastic Differential Equations describe changes in random processes concerning time.
+Widely used in physics and financial markets involving random factors that significantly impact market outcomes.

 ## Image Generation